kutaydemireren/FlyMeTo/README.md

 Unit tests are added as a result of TDD.
 The purpose of the tests is to enable faster and consistent progress of mine, rather than 'for the sake of having a coverage'.

 That is also why, in areas where I feel the above purpose is defeated, I prioritise implementation over coverage.
 A good example is the UI code in this project.
-I believe unit testing UI is not practical, so I tend not to write against them.
+I believe unit testing UI is not practical, especially if it is SwiftUI.
+Since the purpose of existing tests are to iterate in quick loops, Previews are already much capable of helping me in doing so.

 By their nature, any kind of `View` tend to be updated much more frequently than the application logic.
 For instance, while most probably `PlacesRepository` will continue to return places, `PlacesView` might need to update how the cells looks like quite soon (I know it does not look good!), or update the background.
 Additionally, UI can be verified quite easily - especially if it is SwiftUI, thanks to the previews.